devicefuture/atto/docs/frombasic.md

 20 goto 10
 ```

-You'll notice that atto has syntax highlighting, which is a step up from the original BASIC langauge, and makes it much easier to read (especially for beginners)!
+You'll notice that atto has syntax highlighting, which is a step up from the original BASIC language, and makes it much easier to read (especially for beginners)!
+To interrupt the current program and go back to editing, press the Esc key.

 You can use `run` to run the program, and you can use the `list` command to list the contents of your program.
 Notice how you can use the arrow keys to go up and down a line to edit your code — this is what makes atto unique from BASIC, in that editing in atto is easier and similar to other programming languages.